 Google Cloud Print comes preinstalled on most Android devices, but you can download it manually.

-- Once you have Google Cloud Print, open the app you're printing from and tap the three dots that indicate more options (usually in the upper right corner) to find and select the Print option.
+- Once your printer is added, open the app you're printing from and tap the three dots that indicate more options (usually in the upper right corner) to find and select the Print option.

 Apple's built-in AirPrint feature makes it easy to print directly from any iPhone or iPad without downloading additional drivers.